 It will come as no surprise to anyone who has spent more than an hour with me that I am a big fan of reading lists.
 Odds are, if we’ve ever sat down to coffee and discussed any topic that I have even a mild interest in, I will have recommended multiple books on the subject to you and then said, ‘oh, I’ll just send you a reading list.’
 This is partly because I believe to the very depths of my soul that there is nothing in the world that isn’t made better by books (well, stories in general, but let’s stick to books here; my film/TV/video lists are also very extensive, but I’ll come back to these), and partly because I am a recovering academic/teacher and a forever nerd, and that means that I try to put everything into either a) a lesson plan, or b) a research agenda (or, in the very best cases that fill my heart with joy, both!)
 Reading lists intersect both of those things, so there’s a permanent but ever-evolving database of lists lodged very deeply in my brain.
 (And in my heart — reading lists are one of my love languages, so know that if I offer one to you, I like you.)

 And as I’ve been out in the world talking about MY book and the topic of femininity — specifically, the topic of reframing feminine stereotypes as powerful — I’ve found myself saying to approximately a bajillion people, ‘oh, email me and I’ll send you a reading list.’
-There is, as it goes, a reading list included in the book — I could not write a book and not have a running reading list going; I am grateful to my amazing co-author, Amy, for indulging me on it and making her own wonderful contributions to it — but of course I have since expanded it many times over and sub-divided the expanded list into multiple sub-lists organized by sub-topic and by audience.
+There is, as it goes, a reading list included in the book — I could not write a book and not have a running reading list going — but of course I have since expanded it many times over and sub-divided the expanded list into multiple sub-lists organized by sub-topic and by audience.
 Also, with every new person I speak to I think of a new suggestion based on their unique take on the subject so there are now also customized sub-groups and it’s basically a whole library now.

 This particular list is inspired by Asha Dornfest, who asked me in an interview for her podcast what books or films I’d recommend for kids, based on the subject matter of The Feminine Revolution, which set me off on a mad, happy scramble through my brain-library.
 What resulted was a list of books for kids that I think do a great job of characterizing both female and male characters in ways that represent femininity really flexibly and adaptively — that is to say, that have complex characters of both genders, who challenge conventional stereotypes of femininity (and, for that matter, masculinity).
 The books on the list are all books, I think, that both girls and boys can find inspiration in — and see strength and assertiveness modeled in nuanced ways that invite them to see the power in their own complexity.
 Of course, I believe them all to be great stories for grown-ups to read as well; the best children’s stories, after all, are the ones are just great stories, full stop.
 The list below is a partial version of that longer list (lest this post be 20,ooo words), organized in no particular order.
 (Links in the titles if you cannot help but seek them out; Amazon links are affiliate, FYI.)